gtk-rs/gtk4-rs/book/src/list_widgets.md

 Situations like these are so common that GTK offers an alternative to property binding: [expressions](../docs/gtk4/struct.Expression.html).
 As a first step it allows us to remove the "bind" step.
-Let us see how the "setup" step now works.
+Let's see how the "setup" step now works.

 <span class="filename">Filename: listings/list_widgets/4/main.rs</span>